Soil mechanics: Shear behavior: stiffness and strength

-The shear strength and stiffness of soil determines whether or not soil will be stable or how much it will deform.
+The shear strength and stiffness of soil determine whether or not soil will be stable or how much it will deform.
 Knowledge of the strength is necessary to determine if a slope will be stable, if a building or bridge might settle too far into the ground, and the limiting pressures on a retaining wall.
 It is important to distinguish between failure of a soil element and the failure of a geotechnical structure (e.g., a building foundation, slope or retaining wall); some soil elements may reach their peak strength prior to failure of the structure.
 Different criteria can be used to define the "shear strength" and the "yield point" for a soil element from a stress–strain curve.
 One may define the peak shear strength as the peak of a stress–strain curve, or the shear strength at critical state as the value after large strains when the shear resistance levels off.
 If the stress–strain curve does not stabilize before the end of shear strength test, the "strength" is sometimes considered to be the shear resistance at 15–20% strain.
 The shear strength of soil depends on many factors including the effective stress and the void ratio.